 Technical experts from DOE and its national laboratories, along with other partnering organizations, provide support to assist Indian tribes and Alaska Native villages with energy planning; housing and building energy efficiency; project development; policy and regulation; climate resilience; and village power.
 The goal of the technical assistance is to address a specific challenge or fulfill a need that is essential to a current project's successful implementation.
 The intended result is a tangible product or specific deliverable designed to help move a project forward.
 Learn more about on-request technical assistance, or view a map and list of completed on-request technical assistance.

-The Strategic Technical Assistance Response Team (START) Program assists in the development of tribal renewable energy projects.
-Through START, Indian tribes in the 48 contiguous states and Alaska Native villages have received technical assistance from DOE and national laboratory experts to move projects closer to implementation.
-Learn more about the START Program.
+From 2012 to 2018, the Strategic Technical Assistance Response Team (START) Program assisted in the development of tribal renewable energy projects.
+The program is now complete.
+Through START, Indian tribes in the 48 contiguous states and Alaska Native villages received technical assistance from DOE and national laboratory experts to move projects closer to implementation.
+Learn more about the completed START Program.